 - 7.3.6 If the study does not have multiple arms, please write N/A.

-- 7.3.8 Studies using devices, apparatuses, tools should provide an image and how they will be used in the research.
+- 7.3.8 Studies using devices, apparatuses, or tools should provide an image and how they will be used in the research.
 If it is a multi-phase study, create a timeline or a table of events or charts to support information you previously provided in section 7.

 - 7.3.9 If you are using existing data, provide the following information: